mypreview/Conj/docs/heading-block.md

 ![The heading block suggests a hierarchy based on proper SEO practices](img/heading-block-variations.jpg)

 ?> The heading block suggests a hierarchy based on proper SEO practices

+## Advanced

+The advanced tab lets you add a CSS class to your block, allowing you to write custom CSS and apply styles to the block as you see fit.

+## HTML Anchor

+The **HTML Anchor** is a useful tool for creating *page jumps*.
+If you toggle the block to its HTML view, you’ll see that the HTML Anchor input is added as an ID to the heading tag.

+?> Page jumping is where you click a link and instantly get moved somewhere further up or down a long page.